• Insights

 The issue

 Congress has passed a FY 2026 government funding package that funds all federal agencies except the Department of Homeland Security (DHS) through September 30, 2026.
 Congress passed a two-week short term spending measure for DHS, funding the agency through February 13 while negotiations continue on U.S. Immigration and Customs Enforcement (ICE) accountability.
-President Trump has publicly stated he will sign both measures.
+President Trump has signed the funding legislation.

 The federal government partially shut down after the previous spending measure lapsed on January 31, but immigration benefits processing – including the processing of labor certification applications, labor condition applications, and prevailing wage determinations at DOL – continued without interruption.